firstbatchxyz/hollowdb/README.md

 ```

 Tests operate on a local Arweave instance using [arlocal](https://www.npmjs.com/package/arlocal).
 They will run for all cache types (LMDB, Redis, LevelDB).
 You will need to have a Redis server running for some of the tests to pass, the URL shall be specified [here](./tests/constants/index.ts).

-The tests are as follows:

-- `evolve` tests for evolve functionality.
-- `whitelists` tests for Whitelist functionality, both enabled and disabled.
-- `proofs` tests for Proofs functionality, both enabled and disabled.
-- `crud` tests for basic CRUD functionality, such as checking for existing keys, not removing an already removed key and such.
-- `htx` tests use a custom contract where assume Bundlr usage and instead of values themselves, we store `valueHash.txid` as values.
-- `multi` tests using a single Warp instance with multiple contracts, and multiple HollowDB instances.

 ## Styling